 He supports humanitarian diplomacy on climate policy, linking with the IFRC secretariat and Partners of Resilience.

 Shaban was formerly in charge of disaster risk reduction and climate adaptation at the Uganda Red Cross Society, working to engage local structures, national governments and regional bodies on climate risk management and policy dialogue.

 Overall he has nearly a decade’s experience in programme management and implementation.

-Sanne took her first degree in cultural anthropology and development sociology at the University of Leiden, followed by an MA in international humanitarian action at the University of Groningen.
+Sanne took her first degree in cultural anthropology and development sociology at the University of Leiden and an MA in international humanitarian action at the University of Groningen.

 During her master’s programme, she interned for the Climate Centre based at the IFRC Africa zone office, where she worked on climate training for National Societies.